How To Configure SSL To Work With SiteLock CDN

 Note: If the Choose File button did not work, drag and drop your .crt file from your computer to the Certificate box.

 - Once uploaded, the Private Key and Passphrase fields will appear.
 Drag and drop the .key file to the second box.
+This is the second file that you saved above.
 Leave the Passphrase field empty.

 - Hit Submit.